Search

 Contour Tools to use

-You can also use a wedge-shaped sponge, as this will give you the control of a brush head, and you can blend with the flatter side of the sponge.
+You can also use a wedge-shaped sponge, which gives you control of a brush head and allows you to blend with the flatter side of the sponge.

 How to contour